BHoM/Revit_Toolkit/README.md

 Debug2020 -> Revit 2020

-Revit_Toolkit requires Revit 2018 or higher to be installed on the computer.
+Revit_Toolkit requires relevant version of Revit to be installed on the computer.

 ## Contribute ##
 BHoM is an open-source project and would be nothing without its community.
 Take a look at our contributing guidelines and tips [here](https://github.com/BHoM/BHoM/blob/master/CONTRIBUTING.md).